JuliaFirstOrder/StructuredOptimization.jl/README.md

 ## References

-The algorithms implemented in RegLS are described in the following papers.
+The algorithms implemented in RegLS.jl are described in the following papers.

 1. L. Stella, A. Themelis, P. Patrinos, “Forward-backward quasi-Newton methods for nonsmooth optimization problems,” [arXiv:1604.08096](http://arxiv.org/abs/1604.08096) (2016).